Wildfires, evacuations across California’s Los Angeles: What we know

 Have any buildings been damaged?

+Approximately 1,000 buildings have been destroyed in the Pacific Palisades, Marrone told reporters on Wednesday.

-The Palisades fire burned some trees and vegetation on the grounds of the Getty Villa Museum, one of the world’s wealthiest art museums, which houses art and culture from ancient Greece and Rome.
+The Palisades fire also burned some trees and vegetation on the grounds of the Getty Villa Museum, one of the world’s wealthiest art museums, which houses artifacts from ancient Greece and Rome.

 In a post on social media platform X, the museum said no structures had caught fire, and “staff and the collection remain safe”.

-The Eaton fire engulfed a McDonald’s branch and the Pasadena Jewish Temple and Centre, but staff at the latter safely evacuated with their holy books, including Torahs, Melissa Levy, the temple’s executive director told The New York Times.
+The Eaton fire engulfed a McDonald’s restaurant and the Pasadena Jewish Temple and Centre, but Melissa Levy, the temple’s executive director, told The New York Times that the temple’s staff safely evacuated with their holy books, including Torahs.

 American actor James Woods reported damage to his Pacific Palisades home.